 How do you do that on search engines?

 Well, the easiest way to start is to look at locality.
 Google now allows you to not only break down your ads by state, city, metropolitan area, or postal code.
 That means if you own a shop in Brisbane, Australia you can create a specific campaign for your area.
 You would ensure that your audience is local, and you can avoid getting visitors from Sydney or even the Sunshine or Gold coast.
 Furthermore, you can also separate users by device, location, and search history.

 If the user is logged into Google+, YouTube, or Gmail you can even promote your ads based on their bookmarks, email, and Google+ usage.
 Imagine creating ads for prospects based on the Google+ communities they participate in regularly.
 How much more valuable would that be to your ad budget to know that the people who click on the ad have a vital interest in your topic.

 The power of remarketed ads- The importance of tracking cannot be underestimated.
 Once you have the personalization down, you need to track your success.
-For example on Bing, marketers can use tools like Universal Event Tagging (UET).
+For Bing ads or Microsoft advertising , marketers can use tools like Universal Event Tagging (UET).
 The UET allows you to tag and monitor visitors to your site.
 That way, you can track them for remarketing purposes after they visit your site.
 Google has similar technology for remarketing.
 The benefit of remarketing for intelligent advertising cannot be understated.

 Transparency is important- With all of these tools, we need to remember one very important item.
 Transparency is vital to your success.
 83% of consumers expect brands to ask for permission before their information is used.
 Over the past few years, major internet brands like Facebook, Google, and Amazon have all been raked over the coals on how they use information on their sites.
 This debate will only get larger as tracking and technology improve.